nbrandaleone-blog/myblog/_posts/2019-12-29-AppMesh-Visibility.md

 ## Using CloudWatch
 Now that all the metrics are streaming into CloudWatch, we can view the logs and visualize the data.
 I have built a sample dashboard, which graphs various metrics from Envoy.
 [Envoy](https://blog.envoyproxy.io/envoy-stats-b65c7f363342) generates a lot of [statistics](https://www.envoyproxy.io/docs/envoy/v1.5.0/configuration/http_conn_man/stats), so I focused only on the following most important fields.
-First, a little clarification on some vocabularly that Envoy uses.
+First, a little clarification on some [vocabulary](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/intro/terminology) that Envoy uses.

-> upstream: - the direction where Envoy sends requests.
-Typically a web or application server.

-> downstream: - the direction where Envoy receives a network connection or request.
-Most often a web client.
+> Host: An entity capable of network communication (application on a mobile phone, server, etc.).
+In this documentation a host is a logical network application.
+A physical piece of hardware could possibly have multiple hosts running on it as long as each of them can be independently addressed.

+> Downstream: A downstream host connects to Envoy, sends requests, and receives responses.

+> Upstream: An upstream host receives connections and requests from Envoy and returns responses.

+> Listener: A listener is a named network location (e.g., port, unix domain socket, etc.) that can be connected to by downstream clients.
+Envoy exposes one or more listeners that downstream hosts connect to.

+> Cluster: A cluster is a group of logically similar upstream hosts that Envoy connects to.
+Envoy discovers the members of a cluster via service discovery.
+It optionally determines the health of cluster members via active health checking.

+> Mesh: A group of hosts that coordinate to provide a consistent network topology.
+In this documentation, an “Envoy mesh” is a group of Envoy proxies that form a message passing substrate for a distributed system comprised of many different services and application platforms.

+> Runtime configuration: Out of band realtime configuration system deployed alongside Envoy.
+Configuration settings can be altered that will affect operation without needing to restart Envoy or change the primary configuration.

 > Counters: - Unsigned integers that only increase and never decrease.
 E.g., total requests.